Amphitheatre of Serdica: History

-The Amphitheatre of Serdica was built on top of an earlier Roman theatre, which was constructed in the 2nd or 3rd century AD.
+The Amphitheatre of Serdica was built on top of an earlier Roman theatre, which was constructed in the 2nd or 3rd century CE.
 Its ruins were discovered 5 m under the amphitheatre ruins.

 The theatre, 55 m wide, was perhaps built simultaneously with Serdica's defensive walls under Commodus (r.
 177–192).
 It was active during the reigns of Septimius Severus (r.
 193–211) and Caracalla (r.
 198–217); the former may have visited the theatre with his family in 202 or 209.
 In the first half of 268, however, a Gothic raid ravaged and burned the theatre, forcing its permanent abandonment.

-As evidenced by coin and ceramic findings, including a rare bronze medallion of Antinous, the amphitheatre was constructed on top of the theatre ruins in two stages during the late 3rd and early 4th century AD, under Roman emperors Diocletian (r.
+As evidenced by coin and ceramic findings, including a rare bronze medallion of Antinous, the amphitheatre was constructed on top of the theatre ruins in two stages during the late 3rd and early 4th century CE, under Roman emperors Diocletian (r.
 284–305) and Constantine the Great (r.
 306–337).

 The amphitheatre itself was in use for less than a century, as it was abandoned by the 5th century, perhaps due to the anti-pagan policies of Theodosius I (r.
 379–395).
-In the 5th and 6th century, barbarian invaders set up their homes within the former arena, and during the Ottoman period (late 14th–19th century) it was used as a source of building materials for new housing.
+In the 5th and 6th centuries, barbarian invaders set up their homes within the former arena, and during the Ottoman period (late 14th–19th centuries), it was used as a source of building materials for new housing.

 Discovery

-The existence of a Roman amphitheatre in ancient Serdica had been conjectured ever since 1919, when a stone plate depicting an amphitheatre's facade and fights between gladiators and wild animals was unearthed near what is today the Council of Ministers of Bulgaria edifice.
-The plate shows crocodiles, bears, bulls and wild cats as involved in the fights.
+The existence of a Roman amphitheatre in ancient Serdica had been conjectured ever since 1919, when a stone plate depicting an amphitheatre's façade and fights between gladiators and wild animals was unearthed near what is today the Council of Ministers of Bulgaria edifice.
+The plate shows crocodiles, bears, bulls, and wild cats as involved in the fights.
 It is thought to have stood at the entrance of Roman Serdica, so as to serve as advertisement for these events.
 The plate is currently displayed in the National Archaeological Institute with Museum of Bulgaria in the same city.

-The amphitheatre itself was accidentally discovered in 2004, during the early constructions of what came to be known as the Arena di Serdica Hotel.
+In 2004, the amphitheatre itself was accidentally discovered during the early construction of what came to be known as the Arena di Serdica Hotel.
 In the modern cityscape of Sofia, the ruins lie south of Knyaz Aleksandar Dondukov Boulevard, between the Goethe-Institut headquarters and the embassy of the United Kingdom.

-Digging of the foundations of a National Electric Company office building in the vicinity in July 2006 came across further parts of the arena.
-The eastern entrance and the section of the amphitheatre within the hotel lot, which is about 1/6th of the entire building, was preserved and incorporated into the hotel's ground floor.
+In July 2006, digging of the foundations of a National Electric Company office building in the vicinity came across further parts of the arena.
+The eastern entrance and the section of the amphitheatre within the hotel lot, which is about a sixth of the entire building, was preserved and incorporated into the hotel's ground floor.
 It is freely accessible for tourists during the day, except on Mondays, and includes a small expositions of coins and ceramics unearthed on the site.

-In 2007, the western entrance and the adjacent part of the amphitheatre was excavated at the National Electric Company lot and a campaign began to prevent the construction of the planned building on the site.
+In 2007, the western entrance and the adjacent part of the amphitheatre was excavated at the National Electric Company lot.
+A campaign began to prevent the construction of the planned building on the site.